Cerebral metastases - colorectal adenocarcinoma

 The patient went on to have both the brain lesion resected and a sigmoid mass biopsied.

 MACROSCOPIC DESCRIPTION: Multiple fragments of congested tan and tan friable tissue, weighing 13g in total.

 MICROSCOPIC DESCRIPTION: Highly necrotic glandular and papillary carcinoma.
 The necrotic debris is rich in degenerate nuclear material and appears to show progressive accumulation in gland lumens causing distension and rupture.
 Certain necrotic foci display a margin of cribriform glands.
-The tumour is accompanied by a fibrous stroma and is continuous with gliotic brain tissue.
+The tumor is accompanied by a fibrous stroma and is continuous with gliotic brain tissue.

-Histology (sigmoid tumour biopsy):
+Histology (sigmoid tumor biopsy):

 MACROSCOPIC: Four fragments of pale tan tissue from 2mm to 4mm in greatest dimension.

 MICROSCOPIC: Inflammatory exudate overlies fibrosis within which are seen pseudostratified columnar epithelium-lined glands and clumps of round and polygonal cells.
 The glandular and solid epithelial structures lack mucin.
 This contrasts with the bulk of the material which consists of mucus-rich, deformed crypts.

 FINAL DIAGNOSIS: Colorectal adenocarcinoma.